Skip to main content

 Enforcement Mechanisms

-Retention rights can be enforced through public auction without court intervention.
-For damage liens or mortgages, a court judgment is required before selling the aircraft via public auction or voluntary sale.
-The proceeds are distributed based on statutory priorities.
+Retention rights can often be enforced through a public auction without court intervention, provided statutory requirements are met.
+For damage-based priority claims or enforcement of a registered aircraft mortgage, a court judgment is typically required before the aircraft can be sold through public auction or voluntary sale.
+Proceeds are distributed according to the statutory priority rules.

-Airport operators can detain aircraft for unpaid fees but cannot sell them without a court order.
-While departure on scheduled international flights cannot be prevented for non-payment, detention serves as leverage for fee collection.
+Airport operators may detain aircraft for unpaid airport fees and charges, but they generally cannot sell the aircraft without a court order.
+While departure on scheduled international flights cannot necessarily be prevented solely due to non-payment, detention rights are a practical leverage tool to secure outstanding fees and encourage settlement.

-Navigating the complexities of aircraft liens in Finland requires precise legal knowledge.
-Our team offers tailored advice to safeguard your interests and optimize your legal strategy.
+Our team provides tailored advice to safeguard your interests and optimise your legal strategy.
+Contact us for case-specific support.

 Recent Posts